bigmeaningsmall/BMS-AudioManager/README.md

-# BMS Audio Manager v3.0.0
+# BMS Audio Manager v3.0.0 (pre-RC)

+- Release package is to be added once example usage and demo scenes are finalised

 A Unity audio management system featuring 3-source crossfading, an event-driven architecture, spatial audio, and inspector-driven audio zones.
 Audio is organised through **asset-based SoundDefinitions** grouped into loadable **SoundBanks**, and addressed in code by a generated, compile-safe **`SoundId`** enum — no magic strings, no `Resources` dependency.
 Designed for small-to-medium projects requiring clean audio transitions and flexible sound management.